Total masses of solutions to general Toda systems with singular sources: Introduction

 \section{Introduction}

-In this paper, we consider the following Toda systems on the plane.
-Let $\fg$ be a complex simple Lie algebra of rank $n$, and let $(a_{ij})$ be its Cartan matrix (see \cites{Helgason, Knapp, FH} and the Appendix for basic Lie theory).
-The Toda system associated to $\fg$ with singular sources at the origin and with finite integrals is the following system of semilinear elliptic PDEs
+Let $\mathfrak{g}$ be a complex simple Lie algebra and $(a_{ij})$ be its Cartan matrix of rank $n$.
+In this paper, we consider the following open Toda system on $\br^2$ associated to $\mathfrak{g}$ with singular sources at the origin: